Glide with the Tide Experience, Strangford Lough, County Down

 Discover the island of Ireland your way this autumn

 With the Wild Atlantic Way and Ireland’s Ancient East a mere ferry away, you can plan, pack and potter your way around the legendary island of Ireland on a road trip to remember.
-So, why not take your car with Stena Line and simply start exploring
+So, why not take your car with Stena Line and simply start exploring.

 Sail from Holyhead to Dublin and get to know one of Europe's most creative and energetic capitals, before calming it down again in the lush green landscapes of Wicklow.